 The Cleos Falls Hike starts at the Oaks Supermarket or Drakensberg Sun.
 The Fern Forest and Blue Grotto hike start at Drakensberg Sun.

-Monks Cowl Camp has a magnificent grassed camping site, as well as a convenience store and daywalker parking area.
+Monks Cowl Camp has a magnificent grassed camping site, a convenience store, and a daywalker parking area.
 A special area is available for overnight hikers to park their cars.

 This easy walk starts at the Monks Cowl Camp of KZN Wildlife.
 It is marked and is roughly 4 km in length and 1.5 hours in duration.
 The highlight of this walk is the view of the spectacular Sterkspruit Falls.